SA women's team row with officials ahead of World Cup

 "Danny cannot have his cake and eat it," he said.

-"He's lying to the nation (by saying) the women didn't want to go and play the game because at 12.30 they were ready to go."
+"(By saying) the women didn't want to go and play the game because at 12.30 they were ready to go."

-Responding the BBC Sport Africa, Jordaan described that claim as "rubbish".
+Responding to the BBC Sport Africa, Jordaan described that claim as "rubbish".

 "How is it possible for the coach and manager of the team to have gone to the stadium and for the players to have stayed behind?
 The players were never going to play the game."